 If you are in the sales department and your life is all about targets, this charting technique is for you.
 And if you are not, read it anyway to learn some cool excel charting tricks.

-In this blog post, I will show you a super way to create a dynamic target line in Excel chart, that can help you track your performance over the months.
+In this blog post, I will show you a super way to create a dynamic target line in an Excel chart, that can help you track your performance over the months.
 Something as shown below:

 The target line is controlled by the scroll bar, and as if the target is met (or exceeded) in any of the months, it gets highlighted in green.